 To be eligible for the Senior Student Pod, a student must meet one of the following criteria:

 - Be 21 or older

 - Be in their third or fourth year at Ambrose

 - Be in Seminary or the Education program

 Special permission can be granted to other students by the Residence Director.

 5. Room Change Requests

 Students are recommended to stay in their assigned room for the entire school year.
-If a student wants to switch their room before fall residence move in they must fill out the room change request form and email it to the Residence Director a week before residence move in day.
+If a student wants to switch their room before fall residence move in they must fill out the room change request form and email it to the Residence Director by August 15th.
 Similarly, if a student wants to switch rooms for the winter semester they must email the Residence Director and fill out the room change request form by December 15th.
 The Residence Director will assess requests and determine the decision with the community and individual in mind.
 The form can be acquired through the Residence Director by email.

 6. The $400 Room Reservation Fee (which includes a yearly $25 non-refundable residence admin fee) will become the damage deposit once the resident moves into residence.
 In order to receive a refund, students not planning on living in residence for the fall of the upcoming school year must notify the Residence Director in writing before June 15th.